+Exclusions: Nil

+Computation: (Numerator/denominator) x 100

-Numerator: [Sum of all respondents' responses for all functions (a-k) with calculation of the indicator.
+Numerator: [Sum of all respondents' responses for all functions (a-I) with a rating of \geq 3 (met or exceeded expectations)] (excluding the N/As)

-N/As)
+Numerator data elements: Data Element/Data Set Nil

+Data Source CATI

-Survey items with a response of N/A are not included in the
+Guide for use Survey items with a response of N/A are not included in the calculation of the indicator.

-Denominator: [Sum of valid responses (a-k)] (excluding the N/As)
+Denominator: [Sum of valid responses (a-I)] (excluding the N/As)

-Denominator data
+Denominator data elements: Data Element/Data Set Nil

+Data Source

+CATI

+Guide for use Nil

+Disaggregation data elements: Data Element/Data Set Nil

+Data Source Nil

+Guide for use Nil

+Comments: Nil

+Representational attributes i

 Representation class: Percentage

 Data type: Number

-Unit of measure: Percentage
+Unit of measure: Format: Percentage NNN.N%

-Format: NNN.N%

-Framework and
+Indicator conceptual frame Framework and

-dimensions:
+dimensions: 2024-25 Outcome Based Management Framework

+Data source attributes

+Data sources: Data Source Numerator:

+CATI

+Denominator:

+CATI

+Data provider
-Corporate Services, Office of the Director General, WA

-Department of Health
+Corporate Services, Office of the Director General, WA Department of Health

-Quality statement: The dataset was collected for the first time in 2017-18;

-however, a significant change to the methodology in 2018-19 means results are not comparable between these years.
+Quality statement: The dataset was collected for the first time in 2017-18; however, a significant change to the methodology in 2018-19 means results are not comparable between these years.

 Treatment of this data is in line with WA Health policies concerning information access, use and disclosure of data.
 Identifiable data is not accessible by the Department of Health as respondent feedback is considered confidential and thus all survey data is destroyed within 3 months of data collection by the independent research company contracted to conduct the survey.

+Accountability attributes

+Benchmark: Target: ≥75%

 This indicator was established and reported for the first time in 2017-18.

-The target for this indicator was reviewed in 2021-22.
-The target for 2022-23 is based on the best result of the prior 3 years.
-In addition, an examination of current stakeholder satisfaction targets (and actuals) in the 2021-22 Government Budget Statements found for the majority of applicable agencies the target (and actual) was within the range of 65% and 75%.
+The target for this indicator was reviewed in 2022-23.
+The target remains in-line with the with those from other examined current stakeholder satisfaction targets (and actuals) in the 2022-23 Government Budget Statements found for the majority of applicable agencies the target (and actual) was within the range of 66% and 82%.

+Approved by: Director General, WA Department of Health

+Methodology: Nil

-Methodology: Further data development/
+Further data development/ collection required: Nil

+Other issues / caveats: Nil

+Source and reference attrib outes

+Reference documents: Nil

-Version number Approval date Approved by Comments 1.0 16 April 2024 A/Assistant Director General, Purchasing and System Performance satisfied with the overall service provided by HSS.
+Version control: Version number Approval date Approved by Comments 1.0 3 April 2025 Assistant Director General, Purchasing and System Performance